ccims/monitoring-service/README.md

 # Monitoring CPU Usage

 Queries CPU Usage for given Services periodically.
-Reports status to the [monitoring-cpu-frontend](https://github.com/ccims/monitoring-cpu-frontend) where the given Services can be configured.
+Reports status to the [Combines Monitoirng Frontend](https://github.com/ccims/monitoring-frontend) where the given Services can be configured.

 <p align="center">